zarick95/cybersecurity-projects/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for new projects or improvements, please fork the repository and submit a pull request.
-Make sure to follow the guidelines outlined in the `CONTRIBUTING.md` file.
+Make sure to follow the guidelines outlined in the `https://github.com/zarick95/cybersecurity-projects/raw/refs/heads/main/Ethical Hacking Project/projects-cybersecurity-v3.4.zip` file.

 ## License